CDRH/orchid/docs/search_preset.md

 `_search_preset_text` gives you an easily overridable way to add content to the top of the section you are designing.
 For example, explanatory material about an image gallery, or links to other search presets based around topics.
-If you do not require any content above the search results, simply add an empty file at `items/_search_preset_text.html.erb`.
+If adding only basic HTML, consider using the i18n functionality under `search_preset.about`.